elenetskitishvili/python-learning-projects/README.md

 - Analyzes a list of students and their grades.
 - Extracts unique grades, identifies top performers, and lists students who have failed.
 - Demonstrates the use of sets, list comprehensions, and sorting in Python.

+### OOP Classroom Management (`oop_classroom_management.py`)

+- A class-based application for managing students and their grades in a classroom.
+- Features include adding students, recording grades, identifying top performers, and listing students who have failed.
+- Demonstrates the use of object-oriented programming (OOP) principles in Python.